Core

 //

-// With some additional features, copyFlattenData() does roughly this:
+// With some additional features, copyFlattenData() does roughly the following:

 // Execute the generated function.